akka/akka/akka-docs/src/main/paradox/java/cluster-sharding.md

-The list of entities in each `Shard` can be made persistent (durable) by setting the `rememberEntities` flag to true in `ClusterShardingSettings` when calling `ClusterSharding.start`.
+The list of entities in each `Shard` can be made persistent (durable) by setting the `rememberEntities` flag to true in `ClusterShardingSettings` when calling `ClusterSharding.start` and making sure the `shardIdExtractor` handles `Shard.StartEntity(EntityId)` which implies that a `ShardId` must be possible to extract from the `EntityId`.

 When configured to remember entities, whenever a `Shard` is rebalanced onto another node or recovers after a crash it will recreate all the entities which were previously running in that `Shard`.
 To permanently stop entities, a `Passivate` message must be sent to the parent of the entity actor, otherwise the entity will be automatically restarted after the entity restart backoff specified in the configuration.

 When [Distributed Data mode](#cluster-sharding-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#ddata-durable) of Distributed Data.
 You may want to change the